-How to apply
+How to Apply

 All applications must be submitted using the Trust's online application form.
-Applications by email will not be accepted.
-There are no deadlines and decisions are made on a rolling basis.
-Organisations are advised to download a copy of the application questions and prepare their answers in advance in Word, as they will be able to cut and paste these into the online form.
+Applicants are advised to download a copy of the application form questions and prepare their answers in advance in Word and cut and paste these into the online form.